priism-center/thinkCausal_dev/thinkCausal/UI/markdowns/help.md

 #### Upload data
 Each column of your dataset must be matched to one of these roles depending on study design: Covariate, Treatment, Outcome, Block, Post-treatment, or Exclude.
 These roles are auto-populated based on the column name and column values.
 You can change the roles by dragging-and-dropping the column names to each respective bucket.
 Treatment and Response should contain only one column respectively.
 Please exclude any ID columns or other irrelevant columns from your dataset.

+ID, index, and post-treatment variables are excluded from the analysis.

 <a onclick="go_to_shiny_page('Post-treatment variables');">
   <span class="glyphicon glyphicon-info-sign"></span>  Learn more about post-treatment variables
 </a>